Cornices/cornice/docs/source/validation.rst

 Schema validation
 -----------------

 You can do schema validation using either libraries or custom code.
-However, cornice integrates better when using Colander for instance, and will be able to generate the documentation and describe the variables needed if you use it.
+However, Cornice integrates better when using Colander for instance, and will be able to generate the documentation and describe the variables needed if you use it.

 Using Colander